WELCOME TO ESPRESSO ART CAFÉ, TUCSON

 INTERNATIONAL CAFÉ AND HOOKAH LOUNGE

-Whether you're tired of waiting in long lines for overpriced coffee at Starbucks, you want an alternative to the same old regular places to eat on campus, or you are looking for a new place to hang out, read, study, smoke a hookah near the campus of the University of Arizona, with old or to-be friends, see and listen to performances by local musicians, or relax, Espresso Art Cafe, Bar and Hookah Lounge is the prect place for you.
+Whether you are tired of waiting in long lines for overpriced coffee at Starbucks, you want an alternative to the same old regular places to eat on campus, or you are looking for a new place to hang out, read, study, smoke a hookah near the campus of the University of Arizona, with old or to-be friends, see and listen to performances by local musicians, or relax, Espresso Art's International Cafe, is the prect place for you.

 When I came home, I got to work.
 It began in my small wood shop, and it clawed its way through the muck and mire of making fanciful ideas realities.
 I will spare you the details.
 I built everything- the bookshelves, to the wainscoting, to the entryway to the physical bar itself from wood flooring torn out of my family's 1880's adobe home.
 Come in sometime, I can point out all the scars left by our old wood burning stove that now decorate the wall paneling and countertops.

 Our bar offers handcrafted international cocktails, and we have an exceptional variety of wines and beers.